with tips for cycling & hiking

 Tip Just outside of Strumble Head there is a Caravan Club certificated site at Tresinwen Farm with absolutely outstanding coastal views but if you are a caravan, it will be a good test of your towing skills, as the lane up to Strumble is very narrow.
 For motor homes, it is easier to access and to give you comfort the bus regularly plies this route.

 What proved to be our final walk culminated again in lunch at the Sloop Inn.
 On this route you pass the harbour at Trefin, the village centre is slightly inland and easily visible from the coastal path.
-In the harbour.
 As you walk through the harbour you pass through the ruins of an old corn mill.
 These water powered corn mills were common throughout the area but by the turn of the 20th century the vast majority were redundant as more industrialised milling was used.
 It is, however, indicative of much busier times when this harbour would also have been used for quarrying ,as well as fishing.

 By now the weather had changed, though we were fortunate that all the heavy rain had come overnight but with an adverse weather forecast predicted, it was now time to make a tactical retreat.
 This still leaves the final section from Fishguard to Poppit Sands, so that is for another day but you have to have an excuse to return.